skjkanchan/OSProject3/devlog.md

 # May 10 9:44pm
 a.
 I am still in the same project session, but I have made more progress.
 My code is now able to accept a command from the commandline and go to the correspodning function to carry out the command.
 As far as the project itself, I have no new thoughts about it.
 b.
-This part of my project session, I plan to learn a little moe about how the index file works and write the code for the create command.
+This part of my project session, I plan to learn a little more about how the index file works and write the code for the create command.
 I'm also a little confused on how the blocks work so I will look into that more as well.

+# May 10 10:36pm
+a.
+I am finishing up this project session.
+I created the create command if statement and started on the create function.
+I also coded the function to print the usage menu.
+Next session I plan on making good progress on most if not all functions.

+# May 11 12:28am
+a.
+I am now starting a new project session.
+Since last time, I re-read the project 3 document and realized that an index file represents a B-Tree, so in order to finish my create function I need to create a class for a B-Tree.
+b.
+This project session I plan on finishing the create function, and with that the B-Tree class and any other classes needed for the create command to work.